The College at Brockport awards more than $3 million in scholarships each year to incoming and continuing students.

 This award is to be applied as a partial room waiver to assist students in meeting their non-tuition expenses.

 Have questions?
-Contact Adam Standish, Coordinator of the Extraordinary Academic Scholarship Program at (585) 395-5414.
+Contact Deidre Strutz, coordinator of the Extraordinary Academic Scholarship Program, at (585) 395-2501.

 Foundation Scholarship Office

 Scholarships from the Brockport Foundation are created by donors to Brockport.
 These donors are alumni, friends, faculty, emeriti, staff and parents who share the goal of making an exceptional Brockport education available to a wide range of students.

 Students need to complete an application for any of the more than 350 Brockport Foundation scholarships.
 The application requires an essay, a résumé and a reference.
 Students who complete the application process are automatically matched with scholarship opportunities for which they qualify.
 Based on their answers to questions, they may receive recommendations for additional scholarships.
 These additional scholarships have additional criteria, such as a question about future plans, an additional essay, an additional reference or similar information.